$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: The -- Fano line-shape

-Consider a 1D periodic structure (PCS or diffraction grating) with period $d$ (Fig.~1a).
+Consider a 1D periodic structure (PCS or diffraction grating) with period $d$ [Fig.~\ref{fig1}(a)].
 In this section, we derive the approximations for the transmission (reflection) coefficient that generalizes the well-known Fano line-shape~\eqref{Fano}.
 We assume that the structure is subwavelength and supports only zeroth propagating diffraction orders.
-For the sake of simplicity we further assume that the structure has two symmetry planes: $xOy$ and $yOz$ (other symmetries will be discussed in Section~\ref{section3}).
+For the sake of simplicity, in this section we assume that the structure has two symmetry planes: $xOy$ and $yOz$ (other symmetries will be discussed in Section~\ref{section3}).

-Consider two monochromatic plane waves incident on the structure at the angle $\theta$ from the superstrate and substrate regions (Fig.~1a).
+Consider two monochromatic plane waves incident on the structure at the angle $\theta$ from the superstrate and substrate regions [Fig.~\ref{fig1}(a)].
 In this case, the reflection and transmission can be described by the scattering matrix~$S$ which relates the amplitudes of the incident waves and of the scattered waves (zeroth diffraction orders):

 where $T$ and $R$ are the complex amplitudes of the scattered waves; $I_1,I_2$ are the complex amplitudes of the incident waves.
 For specified PCS and fixed polarization the scattering matrix is a function of the incident light angular frequency $\omega$ and of the in-plane wave vector component $k_x=k_0 n_{\rm s} \sin\theta$, where $n_{\rm s}$ is the surrounding medium refractive index, and $k_0=\omega/c$ is the wavenumber.
-In what follows we call $k_x$ the spatial frequency of the incident light.

 The modes of the structure are the field distributions that exist in the structure in the absence of the incident light (at $I_1 = I_2 = 0$).
 According to Eq.~\eqref{smatrix}, the modes of the PCS are defined by the following homogeneous system of linear equations: